sintefmath/PyJutulDarcy/README.md

 - "STATES": Reservoir states for all active cells, given as a list with a dict for each timestep.
 For example, `res["STATES"][10]["Rs"]` will give you an array of the solution gas-oil-ratio at step 10.
 - "DAYS": Array of the number of days elapsed for each step.

-Optionally, `convert = False` can be passed to get access to the "full" output as seen in Julia, where it is possible to get access to grid geometry, model parameters, and so on.
+Optionally, if the keyword argument `convert` to `simulate_data_file` is set to `False` or left defaulted, the "full" output as seen in Julia will be returned, where it is possible to get access to grid geometry, model parameters, and so on.

 ## Paper and citing